-In ancient times, Venus was once thought to be two different stars, the evening star and the morning star — that is, the ones that first appeared at sunset and sunrise.
+In ancient times, Venus was often thought to be two different stars, the evening star and the morning star — that is, the ones that first appeared at sunset and sunrise.
 In Latin, they were respectively known as Vesper and Lucifer.
 In Christian times, Lucifer, or "light-bringer," became known as the name of Satan before his fall.

 Venus is the hottest world in the solar system.
-Although Venus is not the planet closest to the sun, its dense atmosphere traps heat in a runaway version of the greenhouse effect that warms up the Earth.
+Although Venus is not the planet closest to the sun, its dense atmosphere traps heat in a runaway version of the greenhouse effect that warms Earth.
 As a result, temperatures on Venus reach 870 degrees F (465 degrees C), more than hot enough to melt lead.
 Probes that scientists have landed there have survived only a few hours before getting destroyed.

 Venus has a hellish atmosphere as well, consisting mainly of carbon dioxide with clouds of sulfuric acid, and scientists have only detected trace amounts of water in the atmosphere.
 The atmosphere is heavier than that of any other planet, leading to a surface pressure 90 times that of Earth.

 The surface of Venus is extremely dry.
 There is no liquid water on its surface because the scorching heat would cause any to boil away.
-Roughly two-thirds percent of the Venusian surface is covered by flat, smooth plains that are marred by thousands of volcanoes, ranging from about 0.5 to 150 miles (0.8 to 240 kilometers) wide, with lava flows carving long, winding canals up to more than 3,000 miles (5,000 kilometers) in length, longer than on any other planet.
+Roughly two-thirds percent of the Venusian surface is covered by flat, smooth plains that are marred by thousands of volcanoes, ranging from about 0.5 to 150 miles (0.8 to 240 kilometers) wide, with lava flows carving long, winding canals up to more than 3,000 miles (5,000 km) in length, longer than on any other planet.

-Venus also possesses a number of surface features unlike anything on the Earth.
-For example, Venus has coronae, or crowns — ringlike structures that range from roughly 95 to 360 miles (155 to 580 kilometers) wide.
+Venus also possesses a number of surface features unlike anything on Earth.
+For example, Venus has coronae, or crowns — ringlike structures that range from roughly 95 to 360 miles (155 to 580 km) wide.
 Scientists believe these formed when hot material beneath the crust rises up, warping the planet’s surface.
 Venus also has tesserae, or tiles — raised areas in which many ridges and valleys have formed in different directions.

 Venus takes 243 Earth days to rotate on its axis, by far the slowest of any of the major planets, and because of this sluggish spin, its metal core cannot generate a magnetic field similar to Earth's.

-Composition & Structure
+Composition & structure

-Venus magnetic field is 0.000015 times that of Earth's field.
+Magnetic field: 0.000015 times that of Earth's field.

-Venus' crust is mostly basalt, and is estimated to be six to 12 miles (10 to 20 kilometers) thick on average.
+Internal structure: Venus' metallic iron core is roughly 2,400 miles (6,000 km) wide.
+Venus' molten rocky mantle is roughly 1,200 miles (3,000 km) thick.
+Venus' crust is mostly basalt, and is estimated to be six to 12 miles (10 to 20 km) thick on average.

-Orbit & Rotation
+Orbit & rotation